Get

 Image Credit: bored panda

 Consider doing a photoshoot if your cat enjoys the outdoors while you’re partaking in winter activities.
 This could be shoveling snow, chopping wood, or snowboarding.
-During these activities, have your cat off to the side with its toys and treats in tow.
+During these activities, have your cat off to the side with their toys and treats in tow.
 And be sure to keep your camera at the ready.

 6. Kittens & Christmas Stockings by 123rf